manvendra-8822/Ayudar_FullStack/README.md

 This project includes the backend and database as completing it into a Full-Stack(MERN) project.

 <br>
-The node modules used in this project are - bcrypt,popups,nodemon,moongoose,express
+The node modules used in this project are -: bcrypt, popups, nodemon, moongoose, express